 When catastrophes strike a business’ assets and operations, the ability to recover quickly and restore normal operations is of critical importance.
-For more than 25 years, Stout professionals have quantified claims for business interruption and property loss in an efficient and coordinated manner, helping to facilitate and maximize a timely insurance recovery.
+For decades, Stout has quantified claims for business interruption and property loss in an efficient and coordinated manner, helping to facilitate and maximize a timely insurance recovery.

 We have assessed and presented business interruption claims from $100,000 to over $100 million on coverage of a single insurance policy to multiple layers of policies.
 These claims were made on behalf of, but not limited to: